 - software such as Quicken or You Need a Budget (affectionately known as YNAB).

 - budgeting websites like Mint.com

-- charge everything to one credit card (if you have a great rewards card)
+- charge everything to one credit card

 - cash envelope system This won’t really tell you specifically where you’re spending your money, but it will easily tell you how much goes to each category.